Big Game Hunting

 Crossbow opportunities include portions of bow seasons in addition to muzzleloader and regular seasons:

-- Crossbows may be used to take deer or bear during muzzleloader seasons and a portion of the early bow seasons by hunters with a valid hunting or junior hunting (ages 14-15 only) license and a current muzzleloader privilege.
+- Crossbows may be used to take deer or bear during muzzleloader seasons and a portion of the early bow seasons (see maps on Big Game Boundary Descriptions/Legal Implements and Bear Hunting) by hunters with a valid hunting or junior hunting (ages 14-15 only) license and a current muzzleloader privilege.

 - Crossbows may be used to take deer during the regular season and bear during early bear and regular seasons by hunters with a valid hunting or junior hunting (ages 14-15 only) license.